 English words and digits “F3” are carved above the “STTELINOX” stamp.
 This is known as the “clasp code.”
 STTELINOX’s “INOX” is Inoxydable from French, which means “not oxidized,” which signifies stainless steel.
 Most common watches are stamped “stainless steel,” but Rolex opted to mark with STTELINOX, which is unusual.

 The timepiece used in the picture

-The serial number of this watch is ‘A prefix,’ and is known to have been manufactured in 1999, and the serial number on the strap is ‘A prefix,’ which is also the serial number produced in 1999.
-The same year applies to the two serial numbers.
+This watch’s serial number is ‘A prefix,’ and it was manufactured in 1999.
+The serial number on the strap is likewise ‘A prefix,’ and it was manufactured in 1999.
+The two serial numbers have the same year.

-Of course, the strap could not be changed at the original factory, but the probability that the strap has been replaced can be considered even though there is no ‘S’ symbol.
-Moreover, whether it is the serial number of the watch band or the production serial number, these decisions do not formally constitute public Rolex records, so they can only be used as guides.
+Of course, the strap could not have been changed at the original manufacturer, but even though there is no ‘S’ indication, the possibility that the strap has been replaced might be considered.
+Furthermore, whether it is the watch band serial number or the manufacture serial number, these decisions do not technically constitute public Rolex records and may only be used as guidelines.

 Before 1976, the strap serial number only had numbers

 Because the inclusion of English characters to the serial number did not commence until 1976, Rolex watches manufactured before to 1976 would not have English letters in the serial number of the watch band.
 The year can also be determined if the serial number contains only “numbers” and no English letters.
 Before 1976, the serial number of the watch band is distinguished by an extra number etched above the 2-digit number.
 It is extremely simple to determine the manufacture year.
 The serial number represents the final two digits of the year.
 To begin, the watch band’s serial number is “66,” indicating that this watch was made in 1966.